auttwitter/DSI-04/projects/project_capstone/README.md

 #### Fundamental Concept
 - **Environment**
     - The electricity cost by hour is the median of the costs for each hour.
-    - The solar energy collected by a household is calculated from the proportion of the median solar production (on a country scale) to the household scale.
+    - The solar energy collected by a household is calculated from the proportion of the median solar production (on a country scale) to the household scale, which totals 5.8 kWh.
     - The hourly load (hourly demand) is calculated based on the average usage per household, assumed to be 13 kWh per day.
 This demand is distributed according to three patterns: 1.
 Uniform, 2.
 Peak-hour usage, and 3.
 Non-peak hour usage.
       - Uniform: Energy usage is evenly distributed across all hours of the day.
       - Peak-hour usage: Energy usage is higher during peak hours, reflecting typical household consumption patterns.
       - Non-peak hour usage: Energy usage varies unpredictably and does not follow a consistent pattern.

 ![load_profile](./image/load_profile.png)
 - **Agent**
   - The agent interacts with the environment by making decisions to **Charge** or **Discharge** the solar battery.